 But this North Carolina team, one aytpical of its championship-winning brethren, earned its place with a spirit and character forged not through preseason rankings or McDonald's All-Americans or overpowering their competition; but rather, the heart of a champion uncrowned willed them to the finish line.

 This North Carolina team proved itself worthy of more than a seat amid legendary company.
-They proved themselves worthy of an exclusive table, front and center among greatness.
+It proved itself worthy of an exclusive table, front and center among greatness.